s4y/team/README.md

 After
 ```

-Calls block by default.
-The `A()` macro runs its contents in a new context and returns control to the caller when it finishes or blocks.
+Calls block by default. `A{ }` runs its contents in a new context and returns control to the caller when it finishes or blocks.

-`await` creates a rendezvous in the current scope.
-When you leave the scope, the rendezvous' destructor blocks until all of the tasks you spawned finish.
+`await` blocks until every task you spawned inside it finishes.

-Status: Pretty immature, about a week in.
+Status: Pretty immature, a couple of weeks in.

 ## Notes to self